1980 - Sri Lanka - Flora and Fauna

 In 2024 February Fabrizio Raponi (IBNS 11206-R) asked me about an essay (image on left below) he had got from the family of Derek Friday who worked at Bradbury Wilkinson from the 1950s until the 1980s.
 It had a bird and Flora in a portrait layout like that used in the Ceylon Flora & Fauna banknotes of 1979.

-I asked Michael Mayler who who is editing a book about Laki's paintings used for the 1979 Currency notes and he identified it with one of a pair of faded photographs(images on left) in C. Anjalendran's dossier on Laki Senanayke's paintings with No date or caption.
+I asked Michael Mayler who who is editing a book about Laki's paintings used for the 1979 Currency notes and he identified it with one of a pair of faded photographs(click on two images on top) in C. Anjalendran's dossier on Laki Senanayke's paintings with No date or caption.

 The essay on the left has a Ashy-headed Babbler, also called the Ashy-headed Laughingthrush (Argya cinereifrons) is catching what looks like a Lanternbug or Lanternfly (Pyrops maculatus), which are common in Sinharaja.